imbi-heidelberg/NetMat/README.md

 # NetMat

-The NetMat package is an extension of the BUGSnet package (Béliveau et al., 2019).
+The NetMat package is an extension of the BUGSnet package (Béliveau et al.(2019)).
 As stated in the BUGSnet packages: “BUGSnet (Bayesian inference Using Gibbs Sampling to conduct network meta-analysis) is a feature-rich R package to conduct Bayesian network meta-analyses in compliance with best practice and